mbensmida/sphinx-poc/docs/Manage-Space.rst

 That is, you should promote another member to the manager position before you can delete that member.

- .. note::You cannot invite, promote, demote or remove users who are `suspended by an administrator <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.ManagingUsers.DisablingUser>`__.
+ .. note::You cannot invite, promote, demote or remove users who are :ref:`suspended by an administrator <ManagingUsers.DisablingUser>`.

 .. _ManagingSpaceApplication: